TweakTown editor Anthony Garreffa recovering after suffering a stroke

 This is something Rolls-Royce recently teased with it's Micro-Reactor, a zero-emission power solution using "advanced nuclear technology".
 You can read more about that above, but I'd love to see what Rolls-Royce could do to take some of the power-related issues that AI demand is pushing the world into and being used for good.

-* Prices last scanned on 10/23/2024 at 5:11 am CDT - prices may not be accurate, click links above for the latest price.
-We may earn an affiliate commission from any sales.
+* Prices last scanned 3/11/2026 at 12:02 pm CDT - prices may be inaccurate.
+As an Amazon Associate, we earn from qualifying purchases.
+We earn affiliate commission from any Newegg or PCCG sales.

 Gaming Editor